 2.3 – Supplementary evaluation season

-A student that having obtained course attendance did not pass the course, can still have a chance of passing the course by carrying out up to two*, now individual, theoretical-computational projects until the end of the supplementary evaluation season.
+A student that having obtained course attendance did not pass the course, can still have a chance of passing the course by carrying out/repeating one, now individual, theoretical-computational project until the end of the supplementary evaluation season.

 3 – COURSE GRADE IMPROVEMENT